icmccorm/mirilli/README.md

 In this step, you will examine our Appendix to confirm that each of the sections we reference in our paper are present.

-In Section III.B of our paper, we state the following:
+In Section III.B.a of our paper, we state the following:

->

-**Task:**
+> We provide a formal model of our value conversion functions in Section 2 of the Appendix.

+**Task:** Open the Appendix and confirm that we provide this model by navigating to any of the subsections withiun Section 2.

 At the end of the introduction to Section IV of our paper (Results) and immediately prior to Section IV.A, we state the following:

 > We refer to each bug using a unique numerical ID corresponding to tables in Section 1 of the Appendix.

+**Task:** Open the Appendix and navigate to Section 1, Table 2.
+Check to confirm that:
+* There are 47 Bug IDs
-**Task:** Open the Appendix document and navigate to Section 1, Table 2.
-Check to confirm that for every Bug ID, we include at least one link in at least one of the columns "Issues", "Pull(s)", or "Commits".
+* For every Bug ID, we include at least one link in at least one of the columns "Issues", "Pull(s)", or "Commits".

-Later on in Section IV, we reference specific issues from two separate Rust crates: `bzip2`, and `flate2`.
->

-**Task:**
+* Choose any link at random from one of these columns and confirm that it is valid.

 You have now completed this step of our evaluation.

 ## Validate Results in Paper (1 human-hour + 5 compute minutes)
-In this step, you will

-## Review Documentation

-### Review Documentation - Implementation

-### Review Documentation - Dataset
+The complete dataset is provided as part of our Docker image within the directory `dataset`.
+This c
 ## Tool Demonstration (15 human minutes + 5 compute minutes)

 Here, you will demonstrate that our tool is functional and reusable by walking through each